adaptris/interlok-docs/docs/pages/cookbook/cookbook-jwt.md

     </jwt-decode>
 ```
 - Takes a JWT and allows you to decode it to extract the JSON object.
-- Decodes the JWT with either a secret(using the HMAC algoithm), a public/private key pair(using RSA) or a PGP key.
+- Decodes the JWT with either a secret(using the HMAC algoithm), a public key(using RSA) or a PGP key.

 ## JWT Encode ##
 ```xml